-Charles Hernick, Director of Policy and Advocacy
+Charles Hernick, Vice President of Policy and Advocacy

 Charles is an energy expert who understands emerging clean technologies, market barriers, and policies and regulations.
 For over a decade he has worked at the crossroads of economic development, energy, and natural resource management across the U.S. and on the ground in over a dozen countries in Africa, Latin America, and the Caribbean.
 Before joining CRES, he advised executive-level decision-makers at the U.S. Environmental Protection Agency and U.S. Agency for International Development on energy and environmental issues, and identified project-level opportunities for clean energy expansion.